 Either way you do this?
 You have become a professional writer.

 I've been blogging since 2016 and the journey is going strong.
-I believe transiting from blogger to professional writer take lots of toil.
-Once you have good audience and skill to craft great content, it's super easy to interact & market yourself.
-This is what I've been doing on my blog iStreamist.
+I believe transiting from blogger to professional writer take lots of toils.
+Once you have a good audience and skill to craft great content, it's super easy to interact & market yourself.
+This is what I've been doing on my blog allstreamingsites.
 Three years down the road I see myself in a good position.